How to use this site

 Once you've planned your ROP chain, a debugger can make things much clearer and highlight any errors you've made early on. pwntools can launch binaries via GDB and radare2 features a powerful debugger.
 Debugging can give you a good indication of whether your chain will work in practice.

 Using ROP chain generators such as angrop for these exercises is discouraged.
 Learning the concepts of ROP by manually constructing your chains is the goal.
 That said, don't shy away from writing your own automation tools if you find yourself always searching for the same set of gadgets in a binary, or writing some template functions for your exploits so you're not duplicating effort.

 Needles in callstacks

 When approaching a challenge it's good practice to check the protections it has enabled (if any).
 Bear in mind that some are dependent on both the flags the binary was compiled with and the OS.
-The ROP Emporium challenges will all implement NX, since this is what we're trying to bypass.
+The ROP Emporium challenges all implement NX, since that's the mitigation we're trying to bypass, and are designed to run on an OS with ASLR enabled.
 You can confirm you're not wasting your time by using rabin2 or checksec:

 $ rabin2 -I <binary>